- Pros: Low flat fees compared to traditional agent commission, simple online platform

 3. Sell FSBO With Flat Fee MLS Services

-Listing with a Flat Fee MLS service gets your house on the market within just 24-48 hours.
+List on MLS with a Flat Fee MLS service to get your house on the market within just 24-48 hours.
 Selling For Sale By Owner has increased substantially in the past few years, with 77% of FSBO homes being sold in less than 2 weeks.

 Flat Fee MLS is one of the best ways to sell your house fast, and it has 4 major benefits: